dkhill/White-Paper-Fitary-Computing/FITARY A Whitepaper.md

 FITARY is a modular instruction set architecture built on symbolic resonance, phase logic, and dry-run-safe execution.
 It encodes computation as harmonic manipulation of symbolic fits — values like `+3`, `~2`, or `(±n)` — and models memory, control flow, and arithmetic through resonance metaphors.
 Designed for legacy-proof teaching and modular automation, FITARY bridges symbolic logic with future computing paradigms.

+The terms “fit” and “fitary” are original to this work, coined by the author to describe symbolic units and logic structures within a modular base-15 system.
+They are intended to support mnemonic clarity, legacy-proof encoding, and future teaching.

 ---

 ## 1. Symbolic Foundations